kubernetes/website/content/en/docs/concepts/overview/what-is-kubernetes.md

 Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to restart.
 Wouldn't it be easier if this behavior was handled by a system?

 That's how Kubernetes comes to the rescue!
-Kubernetes provides you with a framework to run distributed system resiliently.
+Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of your scaling requirements, failover, deployment patterns, and more.
 For example, Kubernetes can easily manage a canary deployment for your system.

 Kubernetes provides you with:

 * **Service discovery and load balancing**
-Kubernetes can expose containers using the DNS name or using their own IP address.
+Kubernetes can expose a container using the DNS name or using their own IP address.
 If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.
 * **Storage orchestration**
 Kubernetes allows you to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.
 * **Automated rollouts and rollbacks**